The ABCs of the transformation of Rio de Janeiro*

 Barra da Tijuca Mayor Eduardo Paes has promoted—and his campaign sponsors have reportedly benefitted from—the expansion of Barra, which, unlike other parts of Rio, features gated communities and malls.
 Residents tend to socialize in private space rather than the parks and organic in-between spaces popular in the rest of the city.

 Beltrame José Mariano Beltrame has been the state public safety secretary since Governor Sérgio Cabral began his first four-year term, in January 2007, and is responsible for strategizing and implementing Rio’s proximity policing program, the Unidades de Polícia Pacificadora, or UPPs.
-His name has repeatedly come up as a possible candidate in the 2014 gubernatorial race, but so far he’s denied interest.
+He has just published a memoir of his time in office (about to end), Todo dia é Segunda-Feira.

 Centro de Operações (Operations Center) Purportedly bigger than the NASA control room, this city-run facility, created as part of IBM’s Smart Cities program and inaugurated in December 2010, keeps an agency-integrated watch over traffic, weather, public works and much more.
 City officials say they will work in concert with the new state facility, below.